 Credit Risk - Credit Risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
 Refer to the Investments section of Note 1 for further explanation of the agency's permitted investments.
-Credit quality ratings for the agency's investments as of June 30, 2022, are included in the schedules below.
-Securities are rated using Standard and Poor's and/or Moody's and are presented below using the Standard and Poor's rating scale.
+Credit quality ratings for the agency's investments as of June 30, 2024, are included in the schedules below.
+Securities are rated using Nationally Recognized Statistical Rating Organizations (NRSRO) and are presented below (expressed in thousands).